Vinnytsia strikes (2022–present): March 2022 infrastructure attacks

-July rocket attack on the city centre
+July 2022 rocket attack on the city centre

 At about 10:10 AM on 14 July 2022, an air raid alarm sounded in the city.
 At approximately 10:42 local residents reported three explosions in the city.
 Before that, local residents noticed a missile flying over Bershad city and Vinnytsia.
 According to Ukrainian authorities, the Russian Naval Forces fired five Kalibr cruise missiles from a submarine in the Black Sea.
 Ukraine claims that two of the missiles were shot down.
 The missiles hit the House of Officers, a Soviet-era concert hall.
 According to Ukrainian officials, the missiles also struck civilian buildings, including a medical center, offices, stores and residential buildings.
 The attacks killed at least 28 people (including three children), and injured at least 202 others.
 The Ministry of Defense of Russia said that they hit the military officers' club, where allegedly "...a meeting of the command of the Ukrainian Air Force with representatives of foreign arms suppliers was taking place..."
 According to them, most participants of the meeting were killed.
 Among the dead were three officers of the Air Force of Ukraine, including Colonels Dmytro Burdiko and Oleg Makarchuk.

-The missile strike occurred during a conference in The Hague on holding Russia accountable for war crimes.
+One of the victims of the attack was Liza Dmytrieva, a 4-year-old Ukrainian girl who was born with Down syndrome.
+On the day of the attack, while walking from a speech therapy session with her mother, Liza Dmytrieva was killed in a missile strike in Vinnytsia.
+Images of her bloodied stroller lying on its side next to her body circulated widely on the Internet.
+After the missile strike, Liza's mother was hospitalized with injuries and temporarily lost her memory.
+Liza was buried on 17 July 2022 in the Spaso-Preobrazhensky Cathedral in Vinnytsia.
+Her mother could not attend the funeral due to her condition.